luzpaz/med/doc/dev/sphinx/medcalc-userguide-gui.rst

  >>> r=4*f3-f4/1000
  >>> ...

-In theses examples, the variable ``r`` corresponds to a work field containing the operation result.
+In these examples, the variable ``r`` corresponds to a work field containing the operation result.
 By default the field is nor referenced in workspace tree.
 If user wants to add it, for example to make it considered when saving, then the following command is used::